set-branch¶

 Description¶

-The set-branch command ensures all repositories in your workspace are on the same branch.
+The set-branch command ensures all repositories in your workspace are on the expected branch.
 It creates the branch if it doesn't exist in a repository, or switches to it if it does.
+Repos configured with fixedBranch stay on their configured branch.

 Arguments¶